Eugénie, could you introduce yourself please?

 What does your job involve?

-I’m in charge of the fashion section of the Vogue Paris website, and I write in the magazine from time to time but that’s a plus.
+I’m the head of editorial content at Vogue France website, and I write in the magazine from time to time but that’s a plus.
 On paper, I’m a journalist, but in reality, its much more complicated than that.
 We are called “fashion editors”.
 With the development of digital and social networks, we do our job ourselves.
 Basically, I write my articles, but I also publish them.
 I illustrate them, promote them on social networks and sometimes even create them from A-Z by making videos and shooting with talented teams.
 I’m a kind of fashion Swiss army knife.

 What do you like most about the job?